yudan121/ANCHOR/README.md

 ANCHOR (**AN**notating **C**ells with **H**ierarchical marker-**O**riented **R**egularization) is a Python package for marker-guided cell-type annotation in paired RNA-protein single-cell or spatial data.
 ANCHOR combines a labeled scRNA-seq reference, an RNA-protein query dataset, and a user-provided hierarchical protein marker tree through a teacher-student training framework.

-The thesis experiments were generated with the v1 thesis-compatible release.
+The experiments were generated with the v1 release.
 The v2 release keeps the same teacher, anchor selection, student training, and safety-guard pipeline, and updates only the node-wise rho policy used for the student conditional KL loss.

 ## Method overview

 ![ANCHOR method overview](docs/method.png)

 **Overview of the ANCHOR framework.** **(A)** ANCHOR takes as input a labeled scRNA-seq reference, an unlabeled RNA-protein query, and a hierarchical marker tree whose nodes carry positive (`+`) and negative (`-`) protein markers.
 Solid branches denote reference-labeled types; dashed branches denote user-defined subtypes resolved through markers alone. **(B)** The teacher model jointly trains on reference and query via a VAE-based encoder-decoder.
 Reference labels supervise the classifier, augmented by anchor pseudo-labels for query cells. **(C)** Anchors are query cells for which classifier prediction, protein marker score, and KNN purity agree.
 Selected anchors occupy unambiguous positions in the embedding. **(D)** The student model trains on query cells only, using teacher latent features and protein measurements as input.
 It is guided by anchor pseudo-labels, a rank loss that aligns predicted probabilities with marker-score ordering, and a KL term with node-wise adaptive weighting. **(E)** Final annotations integrate RNA-derived structure with protein-resolved cell states.

-If the PNG preview does not render in your environment, see `docs/method.pdf`.

 ## Installation